 Sherry holds a professional Master of Architecture degree from Virginia Tech.
 She also holds a MS (Architecture) degree and a BS degree from the University of Memphis.
 Sherry was awarded a two-year professional development fellowship to study at Virginia Tech including working in the Basel (Switzerland) Studio.

 Among the many awards Sherry has received over her career, she is most proud of the Francis Gassner Award from AIA Memphis (co-recipient with Professor Michael Hagge), the Tau Sigma Delta Silver Medal for her contributions to architectural education from the TSD Kappa Alpha Chapter, and the UofM Excellence in Advising award.
-She was also recognized in the "100 Years, 100 Women" celebration honoring 100 women who made a difference to the University of Memphis in 2012, the centennial of the UofM.
+She is also the first person to be honored by the UofM as Professor Emeritus in the Department of Architecture.
+Sherry was also recognized in the "100 Years, 100 Women" celebration honoring 100 women who made a difference to the University of Memphis in 2012, the centennial of the UofM.